May 28, 2022

 Determining your ideal dosage may require some time and experimentation.
 The general advice of the microdosing community is to “start low and go slow.”
 At any time, you can increase your dosage.

 Keep in mind that each psilocybin mushroom species and strain contains varying levels of potency.
-Even if you are an experienced mycologist or psychonaut, it can be difficult to know the exact strength of a mushroom or truffle until you ingest it.
-Here is an excellent resource if you’d like to learn more about different strains and potency.
+Even if you are an experienced mycologist or psychonaut, it may be challenging to know the exact strength of a mushroom or truffle until you ingest it.
+Here is an excellent resource if you'd like to learn more about different strains and potency.

-In general, you may want to begin with a dosage between 0.05 and 0.15 grams of dried mushrooms.
-As you gain understanding of how psilocybin affects your body and mind, you can make dosage adjustments as needed.
+Consider beginning with a dosage between 0.05 and 0.15 grams of dried mushrooms.
+As you understand how psilocybin affects your body and mind, you can make dosage adjustments as needed.

-You might find it helpful to keep a journal or log of your dosages and experiences during the first few days or weeks of your microdosing journey.
+Consider keeping a journal or log of your dosages and experiences during the first few days or weeks of your microdosing journey.
 Writing can be a powerful practice in reflection and expression.
-You can either start your own or get a microdosing journal such as this, this, or this.
+You can either start your own or get a microdosing journal such as this or this.

 The first few microdoses can be unpredictable, so plan accordingly.
-You may want to take them in an environment where you feel safe and comfortable.
-Ideally, you can free your schedule from urgent tasks and responsibilities, while avoiding situations that might cause you stress (e.g. work, public transport).
+You should take them in a safe and comfortable environment.
+Ideally, you can free your schedule from urgent tasks and responsibilities while avoiding situations that might cause you stress (e.g., work, public transport).

-As you experiment, you may occasionally discover that you’ve accidentally taken more than a microdose.
+You may occasionally discover that you've accidentally taken more than a microdose as you experiment.
 If this happens, remember to breathe and remain calm.
 Smile and remind yourself that the journey will end soon.

-You’ll want to find a safe, comfortable place to be.
-You might want to go for a walk, get into nature, or simply lay down and rest.
+You'll want to find a safe, comfortable place to be.
+You might want to go for a walk, get into nature, or lie down and rest.
 Make sure you avoid driving or operating heavy machinery.

-Once you start microdosing, you may feel the desire to take more substantial doses.
-The higher your dose, the more important your mindset and environment become.
-A full psychedelic journey usually requires more preparation and integration support than microdosing.
+Once you start microdosing, you may desire to take more substantial doses.
+The higher your dosage, the more essential your mindset and environment become.
+A full-on psychedelic journey usually requires more preparation and integration support than microdosing.
 So, if you feel a call to engage with the mushrooms on a deeper level, take the time to organize well.

 Here are some scheduling ideas to get you started.